sayanmoulick/sayanmoulick/README.md

 - 👋 Hi, I’m @sayan
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning Python language
+- 🌱 I’m currently working on Javascript and Python language
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...